santiagoburgos/SS/tp1/README.md

 If `r` is not defined, the radius for each particle will be between `0` and `0.25`.

 The particles will be generated in a `Dynamic.txt` file.

+The relationships will be generated in two different files:

+- `particlesNotPeriodic.txt`: where the CIM will be runned without being periodic on the surroundings.

+- `particlesPeriodic.txt`: where the CIM will be runned being periodic on the surroundings.